notificationapi-com/docs/docs/guides/web-push.md

 2. Click on <u>Yes</u>.

-This would prompt the browser to ask for permission to show notification.
+This would prompt the browser to ask for permission to show notifications.

 If the issue still persists,